openprocurement/openregistry.assets.basic/docs/source/standard/basicAsset.rst

     The primary classification for the asset.

-    It is required for `classification.scheme` to be `CPV`.
-The `classification.id` should be valid CPV code.
+    It is required for `classification.scheme` to be `CAV`.
+The `classification.id` should be valid CAV code.

 :additionalClassifications:
     List of :ref:`Classification` objects, optioanl